-After sufficient practise, a learner may become impeccable.
+After sufficient practice, a learner may become impeccable.
 In the realm of ML though, there isn’t an explicit instructor.
 To demonstrate this point, let us ponder upon the task of using a mixer grinder.
-It is a four step process which involves putting ingredients into a wet jar, putting the lid, switching on the power and letting it grind for a while, after which the power is turned off.
+It is a four-step process that involves putting ingredients into a wet jar, putting the lid, switching on the power, and letting it grind for a while, after which the power is turned off.
 The last two steps are iterative and involve an examination of the fluidity achieved/texture of the foodstuff.

-As far as machine learning is concerned, we only supply to it the following information: Grind the “substance” using “the device”, with the help of “power”.
+As far as machine learning is concerned, we only supply it with the following information: Grind the “substance” using “the device”, with the help of “power”.

 A trial and error process ensues, in which most of the instances see the machine following a wrong order.
 It may switch on the power without putting in the contents in the jar.
 It might carry out the task without putting on the lid.
 It may grind suboptimally (a lot or quite less, such that the desired effect isn’t achieved).

 To summarize, targets are provided along with the inputs.
-The model strives to reach the same by training on them, with assistance from the optimization algorithm, which is triggered by the magnitude of the objective function.
-The lower/more optimized is the latter, lesser is the amount of optimization left for the former.
+The model strives to reach the same by training them, with assistance from the optimization algorithm, which is triggered by the magnitude of the objective function.
+The lower/more optimized the latter, the lesser the amount of optimization left for the former.

-We are able to cross check the progress the model has made by running it on the training data, observing its accuracy and tinkering with the hyperparameters (this includes the duration of training, nature of objective function, the optimization algorithm chosen etc.).
+We are able to cross-check the progress the model has made by running it on the training data, observing its accuracy, and tinkering with the hyperparameters (this includes the duration of the training, the nature of the objective function, the optimization algorithm chosen, etc.).
 This is iterative and is pursued before running the model on test data (which is quite similar to an unseen problem or passage in a typical exam), to mimic how well it’d work in a real-world situation.

 Imagine a classroom again, without an instructor this time.
-While it may bring back fond memories of chaos and disorder, let us concentrate on the aspect of learning, by focussing on how we humans learn in this scenario.
-It is implausible to gauge what one should learn, in dearth of other information/instruction.
-Given the textbook (or the internet), one might end up learning practically anything, from the fall of Soviet Union to the geology of the mesozoic era.
+While it may bring back fond memories of chaos and disorder, let us concentrate on the aspect of learning, by focusing on how we humans learn in this scenario.
+It is implausible to gauge what one should learn, in the dearth of other information/instruction.
+Given the textbook (or the internet), one might end up learning practically anything, from the fall of the Soviet Union to the geology of the Mesozoic era.

 Coming back to the example, the robot archer keeps shooting indiscriminately in an objectless setting.
 After firing thousands or possibly, even millions of arrows, as an onlooker, we would see groups of arrows.